glvi/funcpp/docs/sum_types.md

 # Sums of types

-A sum type `Σ` is an abstract type that is formed by taking two or more distinct types, and declaring that `Σ` is either one of those.
+A sum type `Σ` is an imaginary type that is formed by taking two or more distinct types, and declaring that `Σ` is either one of those.

+A sum type is an _imaginary_ type, because it exists only in the imagination of the programmer, not in the compiler.

 In type notation, given types `A` and `B`, the sum of those types is denoted as